Pece17/IoTBeacon/README.md

 hostname -I
 ```

-Try 172.28.171.211 IP-address on browser, this also works and opens the Apache2 default page
+Try 172.28.171.211 IP address on browser, this also works and opens the Apache2 default page

 Enable userdir Apache module and restart the service